karrot-dev/35c3-foodsaving-talk/index.md

 background-size: 90%

 ???
-First, someone will create a group.
-Here's how the group start screen looks.
-Then, they enter details about their co-operations, where and when they happen, if they happen regularly, how many people are needed and so on.

-There's a list of food pickups and people can sign up for them.
+Here you see the list of food pickups of Foodsharing Östersund Members can sign up to do the pickups.

 As you can see here, all slots are already filled, which is very good!

+---
+background-color: black
+background-image: url(images/karrot-wall.png)
+background-size: 98%

+???
-We can also write messages to the whole group, to individual users or to those we do food pickups together with.
+We can write messages to the whole group,

+but also to
+- to individual users or
+- to those we do the next food pickup together with.

+---
+background-color: black
+background-image: url(images/karrot-feedbacklist.png)
+background-size: 95%

+???
 After doing the food pickup, we can give feedback how it went and how many kilos we saved.
-This helps to spread information amongst team members.
+This helps to spread information amongst team members and we can derive meaningful statistics from it.
-We also get meaningful statistics.

-To grow our group, we can invite others via email or let them apply for the group.
-We can chat with them and invite them for a meeting in real-life before we accept them into the group.

 ---
+background-color: black
+background-image: url(images/karrot-apply.png)
+background-size: 98%

+???
+Before new members join, we let them apply and define the requirements for our group.
+Then we chat with the applicants, and invite them to next group meetup before we accept them into the group.

+---

 # Karrot · Our goals

-- serve many groups in different countries
+**serve many groups in different countries**

-- encourage do-ocratic participation
+&rarr; adapt to different social and legal context

+**encourage do-ocratic participation**

+&rarr; support "do something and be excellent to each other"

-- let people work together
+**let people work together**

+&rarr; people want to make something great

 ???
 "Why is Karrot the way it is?"